Aakash-Tamboli/shell-script/README.md

 # Shell Script

-Hi, My name is Aakash,This is my shell script respositorie contains various scripts consider all scripts like mini-projects from my side
+A collection of shell script mini-projects for automation, system management, and various tasks.

 ## Which shell I used